bedatadriven/renjin-website/documentation/contributor-guide.md

 ### Object-Oriented

-R is a multi-paradigm language. (or less charitably, a mess :=)
+R is a multi-paradigm language (or less charitably, a mess :=).
 There are at least three different OOP systems at work:

   * S3 objects: simple, practical, and widely used.
-  * S4 objects: more formal, class-based oop system.
+  * S4 objects: more formal, class-based OOP system.
 To paraphrase [Lord Palmerston](http://en.wikipedia.org/wiki/Schleswig-Holstein_Question#Schleswig-Holstein_Question_in_literature): "Only three people have ever really understood S4 objects—the Prince Consort, who is dead—a German professor, who has gone mad—and I, who have forgotten all about it."
   * [r-proto](http://code.google.com/p/r-proto/): Prototype-based model of object oriented programming for R programmers.

 ### Lazy, Impure, Mostly non-strict